epykure/epyk-ui/doc/report/js.rst

 It will then make available most of the common features defined in the JavaScript world.

-No need to move to JavaScript, to edit some extra configuration files or even to write wrappers in Strings, this interface will provide you autocompletion and links to the underlying web site to learn more about those concepts.
+No need to move to JavaScript, to edit some extra configuration files or even to write wrappers in Strings, this interface will provide you auto completion and links to the underlying web site to learn more about those concepts.

 Each component will have a JavaScript entry point which will either redirect to this or will define a specific one in line with the external package definition.
 More details